 Replacing the Trap

 If you find your property has a building trap, check to see whether it’s inside or outside your foundations.
 Exterior building traps are typically removed by excavating near to the foundation, which is usually fairly simple.
 Interior traps, however, require lifting of the basement floor.
-When plumbers in Toronto remove building traps, they typically replace them with two-way cleanout that provides access to both directions of the drain.
+When plumbers in Toronto remove building traps, they typically replace them with a two-way cleanout that provides access to both directions of the drain.
 If necessary, they also install a backflow prevention valve to help prevent the sewer from backing up into the home.

 If your home is built prior to 1970, contact your local plumber and get an assessment of whether you have a building trap that needs replacement.
 It costs much less to replace it before you experience problems than it will when you have extensive damages to repair and clean-up costs to add to the process.